Hungarian nobility

-The Hungarian nobility consisted of a privileged group of individuals, most of whom owned landed property, in the Kingdom of Hungary.
+The Kingdom of Hungary held a noble class of individuals, most of whom owned landed property, from the 11th century until the mid-20th century.
 Initially, a diverse body of people were described as noblemen, but from the late 12th century only high-ranking royal officials were regarded as noble.
-Most aristocrats claimed ancestry from a late 9th century Magyar leader.
-Others were descended from foreign knights, and local chiefs were also integrated in the nobility.
-Less illustrious individuals, known as castle warriors, also held landed property and served in the royal army.
+Most aristocrats claimed ancestry from chieftains of the period preceding the establishment of the kingdom around 1000; others were descended from western European knights who settled in Hungary.
+The lower-ranking castle warriors also held landed property and served in the royal army.
 From the 1170s, most privileged laymen called themselves royal servants to emphasize their direct connection to the monarchs.
-The Golden Bull of 1222 enacted their liberties, especially their tax-exemption and the limitation of their military obligations.
+The Golden Bull of 1222 established their liberties, especially tax exemption and the limitation of military obligations.
 From the 1220s, royal servants were associated with the nobility and the highest-ranking officials were known as barons of the realm.
 Only those who owned allods – lands free of obligations – were regarded as true noblemen, but other privileged groups of landowners, known as conditional nobles, also existed.

-In the 1280s, Simon of Kéza was the first to claim noblemen held real authority in the kingdom.
-The counties developed into institutions of noble autonomy, and the nobles' delegates attended the Diets (or parliaments).
-The wealthiest barons built stone castles enabling them to control vast territories, but royal authority was restored in the early 14th century.
-Louis I of Hungary introduced an entail system and enacted the principle of "one and the selfsame liberty" of all noblemen.
-Actually, legal distinctions between true noblemen and conditional nobles prevailed.
+In the 1280s, Simon of Kéza was the first to claim that noblemen held authority in the kingdom.
+The counties developed into institutions of noble autonomy, and the nobles' delegates attended the Diets (parliaments).
+The wealthiest barons built stone castles allowing them to control vast territories, but royal authority was restored in the early 14th century.
+In 1351, King Louis I introduced an entail system and enacted the principle of "one and the selfsame liberty" of all noblemen, but legal distinctions between true noblemen and conditional nobles prevailed.
 The most powerful nobles employed lesser noblemen as their familiares (retainers) but this private link did not sever the familiaris' direct subjection to the monarch.
-According to customary law, only males inherited noble estates, but the kings could "promote a daughter to a son", authorizing her to inherit her father's lands.
+According to customary law, only males inherited noble estates, but under the Hungarian royal prerogative of prefection the kings could promote "a daughter to a son", allowing her to inherit her father's lands.
 Noblewomen who had married a commoner could also claim their inheritance – the daughters' quarter (that is one-quarter of their father's possessions) – in land.